Chion-in Temple in Kyoto

 Facts & Figures

-The Chion-in Temple in Kyoto is the head temple of the Jodo (Pure Land) sect of Japanese Buddhism.
-The sect has millions of followers and Chion-in is one of the most sacred and most popular temples in Japan.
-At the entrance you are greeted by the largest temple gate in Japan.
-The so called San-mon Gate is with a height of 24 meters and a width of 50 meters a really impressive sight.
+The Chion-in Temple (which means Monastery of Gratitude) in Kyoto is the head temple of the Pure Land Sect of Japanese Buddhism also called Jodo-shu.
+The sect has millions of followers.
+Their goal is to be reborn in the Western Paradise of Amitabha, also known as Jodo (Pure Land).
+Chion-in is one of the most sacred and most popular temples in Japan.
+Everything here is just on a grander scale.
+The temple grounds cover a space of 14.5 hectares.
+At the entrance, which can be reached after 50 steps, you are greeted by the largest temple gate in Japan.
+The so-called San-mon Gate is with a height of 24 meters and a width of 50 meters a really impressive sight.

 The temple complex consists of 106 buildings and is located at the foot of Mt.
 Kachozan.
 12 buildings have been designated as Important Cultural Properties or National Treasures by the Japanese government.
-2 gardens (Hojo and Yuzen-en) are open for the public and these are my must-see recommendations for you.
-Last but not least the heaviest temple bell (74 tons) in Japan is rung on New Year’s Eve at Chion-in.
-The temple is located in a walkable distance from Shorenin Temple and Maruyama Park.
+2 gardens (Hojo and Yuzen-en) are open to the public and these are my must-see recommendations for you.
+Last but not least the heaviest temple bell (74 tons, 3.3 meter-high) in Japan is rung 108 times by 17 monks on New Year’s Eve at Chion-in.
+The temple is located at a walkable distance from Shorenin Temple, Gion District, Yasaka-jinja Shrine and Maruyama Park.
+Interesting fact that the famous actor Tom Cruise shot scenes here for his movie The Last Samurai in 2003.

 - Chion-in Temple Grounds: